-The next factor: time.
-At what time do you want to work in your home office?
-It is important to find periods of time when you perform at your best and when the disturbances are at their lowest.
-These phases are ideal for difficult, complex tasks.
-It is also advisable to bundle similar tasks (e.g. mails or telephone calls) and to process them as a package.
+Time: When do you want to work in your home office?
+It is important to find periods when you perform best and when the disturbances are at their lowest.
+These phases are ideal for demanding, complex tasks.
+It is also advisable to bundle similar tasks (e.g. emails or telephone calls) and process them as a package.
 This way you save time and have more breaks, which should be scheduled regularly and ideally combined with exercise.

 Professional equipment: that's better!

-However, general ergonomics at the home office workplace is also important, because if you want to work successfully in your home office on a long-term basis, you have to keep an eye on your own health and fitness.
-An additional standing desk is also a good option to avoid working exclusively in a seated position.
+However, general ergonomics at the home office workplace is also important because if you want to work successfully in your home office on a long-term basis, you have to keep an eye on your health and fitness.
+An additional standing desk is also an excellent option to avoid working exclusively in a seated position.